MohamadAbdelmoniem/Car-Door-Safety-System/README.md

-# Project Name: Car Door Safety System with Buzzer Alert
+# Car Door Safety System with Buzzer Alert

 ## Description
 This project demonstrates communication between two microcontrollers using USART (Universal Synchronous Asynchronous Receiver Transmitter) and includes control of a buzzer based on the received data.
 One microcontroller is responsible for controlling a DC motor based on button input, while the other microcontroller receives the motor status and controls a buzzer accordingly.